Cloudbox/autoscan/README.md

 ##### Experimental support for more events

+Autoscan also supports the following events in the latest versions of Radarr and Sonarr:
+- `Rename`
+- `On Movie Delete` and `On Series Delete`
-Autoscan also supports the new `On Rename`, `On Series Delete` and `On Episode File Delete` Sonarr events.
+- `On Movie File Delete` and `On Episode File Delete`

-We have marked support for these events as experimental as the webhook payload may still change.
-In addition, we are not 100% sure whether these three events cover all the possible file system interactions.
+We are not 100% sure whether these three events cover all the possible file system interactions.
 So for now, please do keep using Bernard or the Inotify trigger to fetch all scans.

 ### Processor